mylordkaz/fullstack/README.md

-Welcome to my app,
+### Welcome

-This is a Todo, PERN app all in one repo. testing deployment on render.
+This is a Monorepo, Todo PERN app

+used for testing deployment on render.